med0x2e/SigFlip/README.md

 SigFlip will check if PE hash was successfully changed and also check and exit gracefully in case endpoints are hardened against such common misconfiguration. (check "Details" section).

+**Quick Note:** SigFlip, SigInject and SigLoader are available as BOF scripts and .NET assemblies, the only difference is that SigInject functionality is implemented as part of SigFlip (-i) in case if you choose to use .NET artifacts instead of BOFs.

 ### Why ?

 It can be used mainly for persistence, lateral movement or code/command execution and can help with: